corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node-docker-deployments.md

 ```

 The mount `/home/user/sharedFolder/node-infos:/opt/corda/additional-node-infos` is used to hold the `nodeInfo` of all the nodes within the network.
 As the node within the container starts up, it will place its own nodeInfo into this directory.
-This will allow other nodes also using this folder to see this new node.
+This allows other nodes also using this folder to see this new node.

 ## Generating configs and certificates